dfx-finance/protocol-v1-deprecated/README.md

 We've change the term `Shell` from the original implementation to `Curve`. (i.e. `Shell.sol` has been **renamed** to `Curve.sol`, `ShellFactory.sol` to `CurveFactory.sol`, etc).

 In the original implementation, the implicit assumption was that all the assets in the protocol were like-minded pairs.
-However that is not the case in the DFX fork as we're swapping between FX pairs.
-We're achieving this by having custom assimilators that normalize the foreign currencies to their USD counterparts.
+However that is not the case in the DFX fork as we're swapping between FX **pairs** (not baskets).
+We're achieving this by having custom assimilators that normalizes the foreign currencies to their USD counterparts.
 We're sourcing our FX price feed from chainlink oracles.

+Withdrawing and depositing related operations will respect the existing LP ratio.
+As long as the pool ratio hasn't changed since the deposit, amount in ~= amount out (minus fees), even if the reported price on the oracle changes.
+The oracle is only here to assist with efficient swaps.

 The main changes between our implementation and the original can be found in the following files:

 - All the assimilators
+- `Curve.sol`
-- CurveFactory.sol (formerly `ShellFactory.sol`)
+- `CurveFactory.sol` (formerly `ShellFactory.sol`)
 - `Router.sol`
 - `ProportionalLiquidity.sol`